DinomNet/Dinom-SHA3/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue on the [GitHub repository](https://github.com/DinomNet/Dinom-SHA3).
+Please submit a pull request or open an issue on the [GitHub repository](https://github.com/DinomNet/Dinom-SHA3/issues).

 ## Contact

-For questions or feedback, please visit the [GitHub repository](https://github.com/DinomNet/Dinom-SHA3) and open an issue.
+For questions or feedback, please visit the [repository issues](https://github.com/DinomNet/Dinom-SHA3/issues) and open an issue.